odud-by/uae-fdi-resilience-analysis/methodology/Methodology.md

 **Trade Openness**

-Trade openness and its lags are statistically insignificant in the short-run specification.
+Trade Openness and its lags are statistically insignificant in the short-run specification.
 This suggests that openness may operate as a structural or long-term determinant of FDI rather than a cyclical short-run driver.

 ### 7.3 Summary of Short-Run Drivers